Connecting marketing data with sales data is an age-old problem, and the crowded digital landscape has made this even more complicated.

 Untagged email campaigns are a particular issue if you run abandoned cart / basket emails, as these untagged links will be 'stealing' the sales which should be attributed to whatever got the buyer to add to cart.

 Tracking the source of recurring payments is impossible, if the tracking setup was incorrect at the time of the first payment.
-You can’t change Google Analytics retrospectively I’m afraid.
+Unfortunately, you can’t change Google Analytics retrospectively.

-6. Is a lot of your marketing via offline campaigns, word of mouth or mobile apps?
+Is most of your marketing via offline campaigns, word of mouth or mobile apps?

 It could be that your sales really are ‘direct’: